-The project, announced in 2019, is an initiative of the South Australian government, in partnership with the Friends of the Heysen Trail, First Nations, Yankalilla District Council, City of Victor Harbor, park users and the private sector.
+The project is an initiative of the South Australian government, in partnership with the Friends of the Heysen Trail, First Nations, Yankalilla District Council, City of Victor Harbor, park users and the private sector.

-The Wild South Coast Way will be open all year round, except that it will be closed on days of catastrophic fire danger.
+The Wild South Coast Way is open all year round, except that it is closed on days of Catastrophic fire danger.
 Trail users should check the Parks website on days of extreme or total fire bans.

 - No camping on private land

 - No gas or solid fuel fires on private land

 - Camping permitted only at designated sites on public land

 - Public land campsites – gas fires only during Fire Danger Season

 - Gas fires only all year in Newland Head Conservation Park